Dealing with different employee personality types can be a struggle. Especially if you don’t know how to recognize their traits and weak points.

-Once you comprehend this simple concept you will become more tolerant of other people’s behaviours and try to reach out to them in their way, not yours.
+Once you comprehend this simple concept you will become more tolerant of other people’s behaviors and try to reach out to them in their way, not yours.
 The next step to becoming the leader you’ve always wanted is learning and adapting to different work personality types.

-4 different personality types of employees
+4 different employee personality types

-The Ambitious and amiable
+1. The Ambitious and amiable

-This type of employee is smart, eager to learn and can get along well with the rest of the personality types because they don’t like conflict.
+This type of employee is smart, eager to learn, and can get along well with the rest of the employee personality types because they don’t like conflict.
 They are well-balanced individuals that aim for success without losing their sense of humor in the process.
 They also work well under pressure and can inspire others to follow due to their extroverted personality.

 Furthermore, their ambition to move higher on the professional ladder makes them come up with innovative ideas that can greatly benefit your company!

-The Ηighly-functional Ιntrovert
+2. The Ηighly-functional Ιntrovert

 Even though they are very thorough and reliable, their role is to provide stability and useful insights – not innovation.

-The Anxious Warrior
+3. The Anxious Warrior

-In order to get the most out of this personality, you have to find the underlying cause of their anxiety.
+To get the most out of this personality, you have to find the underlying cause of their anxiety.
 It may be because they feel unhappy with their position or their workload.

 Your responsibility as a leader is to actively encourage them to improve their work/life balance.

-The Intense Temperament
+4. The Intense Temperament

 Personality management for teams

 There are several theories out there about the number and kinds of different personalities.
-The most popular ones include Myers and Briggs personality types which lists 16 personality types and the other one is John Holland’s hexagon of six personality types.
+The most popular ones include Myers and Briggs personality types which list 16 personality types and the other one is John Holland’s hexagon of six personality types.
 Both models can work miracles on employee productivity!